 \subsection{Control of mixed space-time tangential derivatives}

 To finish the control of $E_\kk(T)$, it remains to study the tangential energies generated by the $\TP\p_t^3$, $\TP^2\p_t^2$, $\TP^3\p_t$ and $\TP^3 \bp$-differentiated $\kk$-problem.
 Generally speaking, the energy estimate becomes much simpler when the tangential spatial derivative(s) $\TP$ is taken into account.
-This is due to that we can in fact avoid the higher order terms in the interior, i.e., terms associated to $I_{11}$ in \eqref{I11}.
-This can be done by having all top orders terms on the boundary, and those terms can be controlled thanks to the extra $0.5$ interior regularity.
+This is due to that we can avoid the higher-order terms in the interior, i.e., terms associated with $I_{11}$ in \eqref{I11}.
+This can be done by having all top-order terms on the boundary, and those terms can be controlled thanks to the extra $0.5$ interior regularity.

-\paragraph*{The $\TP\p_t^3$-tangential energy:} Similar to \eqref{tgt40}, we have
+\textbf{The $\TP\p_t^3$-tangential energy:} Similar to \eqref{tgt40}, we have

 By integrating $\bp$ by parts in the second term, we can get the cancellation with the third term at the top order